GrowthPath/zoho_analytics_connector/README.md

 NOTE!!!
 For Australian-hosted Zoho accounts and other regional variations:

 The token URL is adapted for the server location. e.g. for Australia, post to https://accounts.zoho.com.au/oauth/v2/token

-### Using the helper script

-You can run

-`python get_token.py`

-which is a little helper script to fetch the self-client token.
-The script needs requests and PySimpleGUI

 Usage
 =====